mpm-tu-berlin/eflips-book/src/32_eflips_opt.md

 # Assigning Schedules to Depots using `eflips-opt`

+---

+The code for this chapter is available [here](https://github.com/mpm-tu-berlin/eflips-book/blob/main/40_eflips_opt.py).
+Note that due to `eflips-opt` implementing an async loop, it cannot be called inside a Jupyter Notebook.

+---

 <div class="warning">

 While `eflips-opt` is AGPLv3-licensed free software, it requires interfacing with the following services: